Ashutosh1478/ERROR-Spam-Bot/README.md

    <br>
    <br>
 </p>
-<b>ERROR SPAM BOT is a telgram Spam Bot that can do unlimited spam.</b>
+<b>ERROR SPAMMER is a telgram Spam Bot that can do unlimited spam.</b>
 <br>
 <br>